ahupowerdns/corona-science/corona-science.md

 or [@PowerDNS_Bert](https://twitter.com/PowerDNS_Bert) are the places to send them.

  * Are 'superspreading events' important?
-Probably yes.
+Maybe.
 May drive &gt;80% of transmission.
 This is a good rationale for canceling large events.
    Technical term is 'overdispersion'.
 An [anecdote](https://twitter.com/BioTurboNick/status/1237467872588251136)
  * Children get infected readily with COVID-19 but they have very mild